 These policies apply to all members of the University community, including, but not limited to:

 - Campus visitors and guests

-All claims of discrimination, discriminatory harassment, and retaliation complaints from and about students, applicants, employees, faculty, staff, and visitors to the University may be addressed with Ms. Jessica Murdoch, the Associate Vice President of Human Resources & Payroll Services/ Affirmative Action, Section 504 and Title II of the ADA.
+All claims of discrimination, discriminatory harassment, and retaliation complaints from and about students, applicants, employees, faculty, staff, and visitors to the University may be addressed with Dr. William Cummings, Director of Compliance.

 The University prohibits retaliation against any person who:

 - Files a claim, complaint, or charge under these policies or applicable law, or;

 - Assists or participates in an investigation or resolution of such claim, complaint, or charge.